-Note: This article was first published on 9 April 2018 and it's republished now because it's the time of year for spring cleaning and we thought this would come in handy.
+Note: This article was first published on 9 April 2018 and it's republished now because most of us are staying at home and have time to do these kinds of things.
 Best of luck in restoring your old gadgets!

 A couple of weeks ago, I received a 20-plus years old Apple Extended Keyboard (AEK).
 Meticulously, I stripped the keyboard to dust down the PCB within, and to clean the two halves of the casing and the keycaps.
 Despite getting a super-clean keyboard after all that hard work, I was unsatisfied with what laid before my eyes.
 What was wrong?
 Well, with the exception of the keys, the casing of the keyboard (along with the space bar) had yellowed considerably.

 Now, this is nothing surprising; we all have plastics that had yellowed with age.
 Keyboards, mice, printers, gaming consoles - you name it.
 And no matter how you scrub it, you just can’t get back its original color.

 Determined to return my AEK to its former glory (and color), I searched the Internet for a method to ‘de-yellow’ plastics.
 It turned out that there’s really a way to undo the damage, and the answer has been out there for more than three years.
 It’s called Retr0Bright.
 To shorten the chemistry lesson, essentially, the industrious folks behind the Retr0Bright project had discovered that it’s the bromine - often used as flame retardant in plastics - that’s causing the yellowing.
 And the keys to reverse the process are hydrogen peroxide and ultraviolet (UV) light.